 For WP 2FA to send codes via email, you need to make sure the email method is enabled in the plugin settings.

-Under the 2FA settings tab, you need to make sure there’s a checkmark next to the ‘one-time code via email (HOTP)‘ method.
+Under the 2FA settings tab, make sure there’s a checkmark next to the one-time code via email (HOTP) method.

 If you have other methods enabled, that’s fine.
 It won’t stop the emails from being sent.

 Let’s move on to check if we have the correct sender settings for sending OTP emails.